longrackslabs/awspec-kitchen-terraform/deck/01_awspec_kitchen_terraform.md

 ## intro to awspec

-- `terraform` is used to build, change, and version infrastructure
+- `awspec` is RSpec tests for your AWS resources
 - the overall goal is to safety, efficiency and predictability
 - uses a human readable language to improve interpretation of infrastructure config
 - makes reusing and extending existing infrastructure easy
 - all configuration is captured in code
-- `terraform` is open source
+- `awspec` is open source

 !SLIDE